siemens/embb/doc/tutorial/tutorial.template.md

 ### <a name="sec_mtapi_cpp_interface"></a>C++ Interface

 As mentioned previously, EMB² provides C++ wrappers for the MTAPI C interface.
-The full interface provides functions for all MTAPI releated tasks and even supports heterogeneous systems.
+The full interface provides functions for all MTAPI related tasks and even supports heterogeneous systems.
 For ease of use, a simpler version for SMP systems is also provided.

 #### Full Interface